DavidBarbera/ToolsAndMiddleware/Readme.md

 ```
 *Comments:*  First, for each node detects if it corresponds to a mesh or not.
 Second, for each mesh detects the number of polygons.
 Then, for each polygon obtain its vertices and adds them into a list of vertices: one list per polygon.
 Each polygon is then added to a list of polygons,i.e., *polygons*, which becomes a list of lists.
 All vectors have dimension 3.

-The advantage of this method is that allows for mofularity: once we have extracted all the polygons we don't need the .fbx file anymore and we can just work on the list of lists, *polygons*.
+The advantage of this method is that allows for modularity: once we have extracted all the polygons we don't need the .fbx file anymore and we can just work on the list of lists, *polygons*.
 Since *polygons* is ultimately a list of lists of vertices, we can apply transformations using matrices directly into this data structure.
-To achieve an isometric view, I used the followint transformations:
+To achieve an isometric view, I used the following transformations:
 ```python
 	#Reset transformations
         camera = SomeMaths.id3()